OpenArCloud/SpatialDDS-spec/sections/v1.4/01-introduction.md

 * **Interoperability with existing standards** SpatialDDS is designed to align with and complement related standards such as OGC GeoPose, CityGML/3D Tiles, and Khronos OpenXR.
 This ensures it can plug into existing ecosystems rather than reinvent them.

+### **OMG IDL 4.x Compliance (Normative)**

+All SpatialDDS IDLs conform to OMG IDL 4.2 and DDS-XTypes 1.3.
+Extensibility is declared using `@extensibility(APPENDABLE)`.
+Compound identity is defined via multiple `@key` annotations.
+Field initialization is a runtime concern, not declared in IDL.

 ### **Specification Layers (Informative)**

 | Layer | Purpose | Core Artifacts |